urbit/docs/tutorials/arvo/ames.md

 `~bacbel-tagfeb` since `~zod` included it when it forwarded the packet.
-Thus `~worwel-sipnum` will send an ack packet directly to `~bacbel-tagfeb`, unless a NAT and/or firewall prevents a direct peer-to-peer connection, in which case `~zod` will contineu to relay packets.
+Thus `~worwel-sipnum` will send an ack packet directly to `~bacbel-tagfeb`, unless a NAT and/or firewall prevents a direct peer-to-peer connection, in which case `~zod` will continue to relay packets.
 Absent these factors preventing a peer-to-peer connection, communication between the two ships will now be direct until one of them changes their IP address, port, or networking keys.